Arthur Silva (footballer, born 1995)

-Arthur Silva Feitoza (born 26 April 1995) is a Brazilian professional footballer who plays as a defensive midfielder for club RB Omiya Ardija.
+Arthur Silva Feitoza (born 26 April 1995) is a Brazilian professional footballer who plays as a defensive midfielder for club Shonan Bellmare.

 Career

 On 5 January 2024, Omiya Ardija announced the signing of Silva.
 Due to a pre-season injury, he did not join the team from the start, but he made his first start of the season in the Matchweek 8 against FC Osaka and scored the opening goal with a mid-range shot in the Matchweek 11 round against FC Imabari, his first goal after being transferred.
 He then scored his second goal of the season in the Matchweek 14 against Kamatamare Sanuki.
 Starting with this, he scored goals in five consecutive games, leading the team's attack, and was awarded the J3 League MVP of the month for the month of June.
 On 13 October 2024, Omiya Ardija secured promotion to J2 League for the 2025 season after a 3–2 win over Fukushima United.
 Six day later, they secured the J3 League title after a 1–1 draw against FC Imabari.